 The husband and wife duo went on releasing multiple songs together including the Grammy Award-winning song “Proud Mary.”
 The duo was disbanded in 1976.

+You already know Tina Turner is a music icon and has been so for decades.
 However, it isn’t an exaggeration to say that Tina Turner hit her superstardom in the 80s.
-Here are some of her biggest hits during the Queen of Rock n Roll’s reign in the 1980s.
+Here are some of her biggest hits during the Queen of Rock n Roll’s reign in the 1980s:

 Turner signed with Capitol Records in 1983 and released her own rendition of Al Green’s “Let’s Stay Together” as her return.
 When the single was released in November 1983, it charted in the UK at number 6.
 The single was then included in her album “Private Dancer,” which was released in 1984.